baraklevy20/Supercell-Extractor/README.md

 ## About the tool

 The tool extracts many more resources than any other SC extraction tool.
-Normally other tools can only extract textures and shapes (partially, as some aren't extracted correctly), but this tool is capable of extracting textures, shapes (fully), gradients and movie clips.
+Normally other tools can only extract textures and shapes (partially, as some aren't extracted correctly), but this tool is capable of extracting textures, shapes (fully), gradients and **movie clips**.

 The tool also does it much quicker than any other tool, about twice as fast as the currently fastest tool - https://github.com/AriusX7/sc-extract.